benniefolyfe/set-self-buffs/README.md

 ## Summary

 Set Self-Buffs allows a user to modify their stat (STR, INT, CON, PER) buff values to any custom value without affecting the buffs of others in their party.
+It can be run as often as needed during the day to modify buffs or set them back to a baseline value.

 There are two versions of this add-on: